Skip to Content

 There’s also the option to explore Xplor (oh, bad pun) at night from 5:30 pm to 11:30 pm.
 A BBQ rib dinner buffet is included in the Explor Fuego Park night experience.

-The daytime (9:00 am to 5:00 pm) all-inclusive Xplor entry ticket price includes lunch and smoothies or juices throughout the day plus all adventure activities.
+• Daytime: The daytime (9:00 am to 5:00 pm) all-inclusive Xplor entry ticket price includes all adventure activities, plus lunch and smoothies or juices.

 Things to do in Tulum